OCA/account-fiscal-rule/account_ecotax_sale/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

 This module is an extension of the module *l10n_fr_ecotax* for sale orders.
-Please refer to the README of the module *l10n_fr_ecotax* for more info about ecotax management.
+Please refer to the README of the module *account_ecotax* for more info about ecotax management.

 **Table of contents**